 Half-hour television/streaming pilot scripts must be no longer than 40 pages.

-Under no circumstances will substitutions of corrected pages or updated drafts be accepted.
+Under no circumstances will substitutions of corrected pages or updated drafts be accepted after submission.
 However, an updated draft may be submitted as a new entry.

 Entry fees will not be returned or adjusted.